 Chinese New Year Food

 Food is an essential part of Chinese New Year.
 When families get together for their new year dinners, trays of togetherness (cyun hap 全盒), or candy boxes, are brought out.
 These trays are circular and contain a lucky number of compartments within them, such as six or eight.
-Traditionally, these trays contain dried fruits, nuts and seeds but many modern ones now includes sweets and chocolates.
+Traditionally, these trays contain dried fruits, nuts and seeds but many modern ones now include sweets and chocolates.
 The tray of togetherness is never supposed to be empty during the new year!

 Other important new year dishes include: